burnsr77/burnsr77.github.io/cv/index.md

 <b>*Panel Participation &amp; Sessions Organized*</b>

+2015	Consultant.
+"Academic Partnerships with HOT".
+Humanitarian OpenStreetMap Team Summit.
+Organizer: Robert Soden.

-2015 (expected) Organizer.
-Critical Data, Critical Technology: in Theory.
+2015	Organizer.
+"Critical Data, Critical Technology: in Theory."
 Annual meeting of the AAG.
 Chicago, IL.
+Organizer with Jim Thatcher and Craig Dalton.
+2 sessions.

-2015 (expected) Organizer.
-Critical Data, Critical Technology: in Praxis.
+2015	Organizer.
+"Critical Data, Critical Technology: in Praxis."
 Annual meeting of the AAG.
 Chicago, IL.
+Organizer with Jim Thatcher and Craig Dalton.
+2 sessions.

+2015	Organizer.
+"On the Political Economy of Geospatial Technologies."
+Annual meeting of the AAG.
+Chicago, IL.
+Organizer with Jim Thatcher and Craig Dalton.

-2014 (expected) Participant.
+2014	Participant.
 "Revisiting Critical GIS".
 Friday Harbor Laboratories, Friday Harbor, WA.

 2014	Panelist.
 "Publishing, not Perishing: A Student's Guide to Academic Publishing."
 Annual meeting of the AAG.
 Tampa, FL.